 Salt: 0.02g

-We're not surprised the Weetabix Cereal - 48 Pack are a staple in many households.
+Weetabix are a staple in many households.
 They're high in fibre (which can help you feel fuller for longer), extremely low in sugar and salt, and contain a decent amount of carbs to help fuel you throughout the day.
+They're really versatile, too.
+You can crush them on top of yogurt, have them hot (with milk or water), spread them with cream cheese and top with cucumber, you can even crush them and use as a base for cheesecake!

 Nutritional information per two Weetabix: